 - Southwest: tacos and fajita stations

 - Asian: spring rolls, stir-fries, rice and noodle dishes

-Best for working lunches, the box lunch is fast and easy so that event guests remain focused on the objective of the meeting itself.
-While sandwiches are the most commonly selected item, you might also consider requesting wraps.
-When selecting box lunches, be sure to offer at least 4 different varieties for attendees (as well as gluten-free breads and desserts):
+Best for working lunches, the box lunch is fast and easy, so that event guests remain focused on the objective of the meeting itself.
+While sandwiches are the most commonly selected item, wraps might also be an acceptable choice.
+When selecting box lunches, be sure to offer at least four different varieties for attendees, along with gluten-free breads and desserts):

 - A piece of fresh fruit

 - Condiments (always on the side), plastic utensils and napkins

 Most caterers provide multiple options for "build your own" lunch menus, and these may be served as a buffet or as a plated meal.
 "Build your own" is most appropriate for a formal event or an event at which the client wants to impress his or her guests.
 (Note: if plated, plan for a three-course minimum.)
 These menus typically include the following: